jawher/mow.cli/README.md

 * If at least one option was declared, append `[OPTIONS]` to the spec string
 * For every declared argument, append it, in the order of declaration, to the spec string

-For example, given this command delcaration:
+For example, given this command declaration:

 ```go
 docker.Command("run", "Run a command in a new container", func(cmd *cli.Cmd) {